Skip to content

 Water Management

-Masteel has installed two Rainwater Harvesting Systems (“RHS”) across all our operational sites, including Bukit Raja and Petaling Jaya, as part of our ongoing sustainability initiatives.
-Implemented in collaboration with our site workers, these systems are designed to efficiently collect and store rainwater to support our daily operations.
-This initiative helps mitigate the risk of water shortages, ensuring business continuity while reinforcing our commitment to environmental sustainability.
-These systems are designed to capture and store rainwater, which is then reused primarily for cooling processes in steel production, including product cooling, equipment cooling, and other operational needs.
-By utilising harvested rainwater, Masteel reduces our dependence on treated water sources, enhances water resource efficiency, and contributes to the broader environmental goals of sustainable manufacturing.
-This initiative is aligned with Masteel’s commitment to responsible water management and its role in supporting Malaysia’s ESG and circular economy aspirations.
+Masteel has implemented two Rainwater Harvesting Systems (“RHS”) across our operational sites in Bukit Raja and Petaling Jaya as part of our ongoing sustainability and resource efficiency initiatives.
+Developed in collaboration with site personnel, the systems are engineered to capture, and store rainwater for operational reuse, helping mitigate potential supply disruptions while strengthening environmental stewardship.
+The harvested rainwater is primarily utilised in cooling-related applications within steel production, including product cooling, equipment cooling, dust suppression and ancillary operational cleaning activities.
+By substituting treated water with harvested rainwater for non-potable industrial purposes, Masteel reduces dependency on municipal water sources, improves process efficiency and lowers the environmental intensity of production.
+This initiative supports Masteel’s commitment to responsible water management and contributes to Malaysia’s broader ESG and circular economy aspirations.

-We have implemented an advanced wastewater recycling treatment process that seamlessly integrates environmental sustainability with operational efficiency.
-This state-of-the-art system is designed to minimise water wastage, reduce reliance on external water sources, and ensure compliance with stringent environmental regulations.
-Our approach is structured around the following key stages, each meticulously designed to optimise water reuse while maintaining high-quality standards in our operations.
+We have implemented an advanced wastewater recycling treatment system that integrates environmental sustainability with operational efficiency.
+The system minimises water losses, reduces reliance on external water sources, and ensures compliance with environmental regulations.
+It operates through several structured treatment stages, each designed to optimise water reuse while maintaining the quality required for our operational processes.